seyramgabriel/CloudSec-Terraform-Project/README.md

 The terraform configuration creates:

 * one (1) virtual private cloud.
-* Four(4) subnets in two availability zones.
+* Three(3) subnets in two availability zones.
-* Two (2) route tables, one is associated with the two subnets to be used as public subnets, and the other is associated with two private subnets (used as subnet group) within which the RDS database is launched.
+* Two (2) route tables, one is associated with the subnet to be used as a public subnet, and the other is associated with two private subnets (used as subnet group) within which the RDS database is launched.
 * One (1) internet gateway which serves as the route for the public route table.
+* One (1) nat gateway (in the public subnet) which serves as the route for the private route table.
 * Four (4) security groups, one for RDS, one for ECS, one for EFS, and one for the Load Balancer:

     1. RDS is made to be only privately accessible, but its security group allows traffic from the ECS security group on port 3306.
 Once you make RDS not publicly accessible, RDS doesn't assign a public IP address to the database.
 Only Amazon EC2 instances and other resources inside the VPC can connect to your database.

-    2. The ECS security group has ingress for Load Balancer security group on both HTTPS and HTTPS, egress on port 3306 (so that it can communicate with RDS), egress on port 2049 (in order to communicate with EFS on NFS) and egress on port 443 (so that it can pull the container image "wordpress:php8.3-apache" from docker hub).
+    2. The ECS security group has ingress for only the Load Balancer security group on both HTTPS and HTTPS, it has egress on port 3306 (so that it can communicate with RDS), egress on port 2049 (in order to communicate with EFS on NFS) and egress on port 443 (so that it can pull the container image "wordpress:php8.3-apache" from docker hub).

     3. The EFS security group has ingress on port 2049 for the ECS security group.

     4. The Load Balancer security group has ingress for both port 80 and 443 (HTTP and HTTPS).

-* One (1) Load Balancer.
+* One (1) Load Balancer, in two subnets, one of which is public, the other is private.
 * One (1) Target Group, with target type being "ip" and health check path of "/wp-admin/install.php".
 * Two (1) Listeners for the Load Balancer, one for HTTP and the other for HTTPS.
 * One (1) DNS Record on Route 53 to map registered domain name to Load Balancer dns.
 The "allow overwrite" is set to true, hence it will overwrite any record with same name in Route 53.
 * One (1) EFS File System.
 * One (1) EFS Access Point for the EFS File System.
-* Two (2) Mount Targets in each of two Subnets, hence two availability zones, whiles making use of the EFS security group.
+* Two (2) Mount Targets in each of two (2) private Subnets, hence two availability zones, whiles making use of the EFS security group.
 * One (1) Volume for the container, using the EFS File System.

 _Note that the wordpress container needs a database.
-The details of the RDS database (database host, database name, database username, and database password) are passed on to the wordpress container as environmental variables in the ECS task definition configuration.
-The database username and password must have been stored as secrets in AWS SSM parameter store before referenced within the configuration_.
+The details of the RDS database (database host, database name, database username, and database password) are passed on to the wordpress container as environmental variables in the ECS task definition configuration_.

 * One (1) ECS Cluster, within which the ECS Task Definition will run
-* One (1) ECS Rask Definition that will be run by an ecs service.
+* One (1) ECS Task Definition that will be run by an ecs service.
 * One (1) ECS Service, which specifies the vpc, subnets, security group for ECS, Load Balancer and Target Group to run the container specified in the Task Definition.
 The Target Group is of type "ip", hence the ECS Service dynamically registers the private ip of the container on the Target Group anytime you run the terraform configuration.